 - H – 4 pieces of 2×4 lumber – 18 1/2″ long 7xTRUSS

-How to build a 7′ barn chicken coop plans
+Step 1: How to build a 7′ barn chicken coop floor

 The first step of the project is to build the floor frame for the chicken coop.
 As you can easily notice in the diagram, you need to cut all the components at the right dimensions and lay them on a level surface.
 Drill pilot holes through the rim joists and insert 3 1/2″ screws into the perpendicular components.
 Make sure the corners are square and align the edges flush.